junguler/_image-manipulation/Ascii_py/README.md

 ```
 for i in *.jpg ; do ascii_py music.jpg -d -o B-$i.jpg ; done
 ```
-the name of each file is added to to B- to make the name of our output image, now let's resize all of our images to 1280 width so ffmpeg does not compress everything to the lowest common denomitor
+the name of each file is added to to B- to make the name of our output image, now let's resize all of our images to 1280 width so ffmpeg does not compress everything to the lowest common denominator
 ```
 for i in B-*.jpg ; do ffmpeg -i $i -vf scale=1280:280 C-$i.jpg ; done
 ```
-notice that every time we convert these images we append differnt words for them, this is done for the case of easily cating them for conversion which is our last part
+notice that every time we convert these images we append different words for them, this is done for the case of easily cating them for conversion which is our last part
 ```
 ls -v *.jpg | xargs cat | ffmpeg -framerate 10 -f image2pipe -i - cloud.mp4
 ```